 The Academy of the Hebrew Language

-The miracle of Hebrew’s rebirth is credited to the work of journalist/scholar Eliezer Ben-Yehuda, often called the father of modern Hebrew.
-His work from the 1880s onwards was monumentally important for the language’s dissemination and advancement in the Yishuv settlement in the Land of Israel.
+Journalist and scholar Eliezer Ben-Yehuda, often called the father of modern Hebrew, deservedly gets much credit for the miracle of Hebrew’s rebirth.
+Indeed, his work from the 1880s onward was instrumental to the language’s dissemination and adoption in the Yishuv (literally, ‘settlement’), the Jewish community in the Land of Israel.